arnaveenkumar/flask_fast/README.md

 # TickIt 📝

-A to-do web app that allows users to manage tasks effortlessly.
+An intuitive to-do web app designed to help users effortlessly manage tasks and stay organized with ease.

 ## Features 🚀

+* Add and Delete tasks.
+* Dark mode toggle.
+* Timestamps for the created tasks.

+## Updates & Improvements

-* Improved dark theme.
+* Enhanced dark theme for a better visual experience.
-* Removed the "Add" button; tasks are now added by clicking the ‘+’ icon.
-* Removed the "Complete" button; tasks are now marked complete via a checkbox that applies a strikethrough.
+* Simplified task creation: replaced the “Add” button with a sleek ‘+’ icon.
+* Streamlined task completion: mark tasks as done with a checkbox (strikethrough applied).
-* Removed the "Delete" button; tasks are now deleted by clicking the ‘X’ icon next to each task.
+* Cleaner task removal: deleted the “Delete” button—just click the ‘X’ icon next to a task.
-* Timestamps are added for the created tasks.
-* Upcoming features:
-     * Edit tasks.
+* Added timestamps to track when each task was created.
-     * Embedding calender.
+* Coming soon:
+     * Task editing functionality.
+     * Calendar embedding for better scheduling and planning.

 I'll be adding several features in the coming days.